 - Replacement of the previous annual incentive program, which was based on a multiple of historical growth rates in Adjusted EPS applied to prior year actual payouts, with a target bonus plan based on achieving goals related to Adjusted EPS and Return on Assets; - Replacement of the previous long-term incentive plan with performance share units subject to performance-based vesting related to a cumulative three-year Adjusted EPS target and a three-year relative TSR performance metric.
 Prior to 2013, time-based restricted stock awards generally cliff vested on the fourth anniversary of the grant date; - A policy that, beginning in 2013, stock incentive compensation is subject to a "double trigger" in the event of a change in control of the Company.
 New incentives vest only upon employment termination without good cause or for good reason after a change in control; and - A clawback policy such that the Compensation Committee will review all performance-based compensation awarded to or earned by certain officers during the three-year period prior to any restatement of the Company's financial results.
-If the Compensation Committee determines such compensation would have been lower had it been calculated based on the restated financial statement, the Compensation Committee may seek to recover the excess amount.
+If the Compensation Committee determines such compensation would have been lower had it been calculated based on the restated financial statement, the Compensation Committee may seek to recover the excess amount - Additionally, in 2018, the Board of Directors amended The Senior Executive Severance Policy and the Change in Control Plan to limit any gross-up payments payable under the plans to the then-existing participants in the plans.